goauthentik/authentik/website/docs/advanced/tenancy.md

 First, enable with the `AUTHENTIK_TENANTS__ENABLED=true` [configuration setting](../installation/configuration.mdx).

 Then set `AUTHENTIK_TENANTS__API_KEY` to a random string, which will be used to authenticate to the tenancy API.
 This key allows the creation of recovery keys for every tenant hosted by authentik, so be sure to _store it securely_.
+Be aware that creating a recovery key allows access to all data stored inside a tenant.

 You will need to disable the embedded outpost with `AUTHENTIK_OUTPOSTS__DISABLE_EMBEDDED_OUTPOST=true` because it is not supported with tenants.